daniel-kukiela/nmt-chatbot/README.md

 (where `nmt_chatbot` is a directory name of chatbot module)

-inference() takes two parameters:
+inference() takes one parameter:

  - `question` (required)
- - `include_blacklisted = True` (optional)

 For a single question, function will return dictionary containing:

  - answers - list of all answers
  - scores - list of scores for answers
  - best_index - index of best answer
- - best_score - score of best answer (-1, 0 or 1)
+ - best_score - score of best answer

 Score:

- - -1 - inproper response - includes `<unk>`
- - 0 - proper response but blacklisted
- - 1 - proper response - passed checks
+Every response starts with `score['starting_score']` value from `setup/settings.py` (10 by default) and is further modified by various checks.
+Please refer to `score` section of `setup/settings.py` for more details and settings.
+Final score is next used to pick "best" response.

 With a list of questions, the function will return a list of dictionaries.

 For every empty question, the function will return `None` instead of result dictionary.

-With `include_blacklisted` set to false function will return either -1 or 1 for the score (and related to that score index)

 ----------